spring-guides/gs-spring-boot/README.ftl.md

 ------------------------------
 The last example showed how Spring Boot makes it easy to wire beans you may not be aware that you need.
 And it showed how to turn on convenient management services.

 But Spring Boot does yet more.
 It supports not only traditional WAR file deployments, but also makes it easy to put together executable JARs thanks to Spring Boot's loader module.
-The various guides demonstrate this dual support through the `spring-boot-maven-plugin`.
+The various guides demonstrate this dual support through the `spring-boot-gradle-plugin`.

 On top of that, Spring Boot also has Groovy support, allowing you to build web apps with as little as a single file.